polkadot-developers/substrate-docs/content/md/en/docs/quick-start/index.md

    - take an account address as input
    - look up the account balance using an onClick event
-   - display the balance for the account as output.
+   - display the balance for the account as output

-   This sample [index.html](examples/quickstart/index.html) provides a simple example of how to use JavaScript and HTMLto get an account balance.
+   This sample [index.html](/examples/quickstart/index.html) provides a simple example of how to use JavaScript and HTML to get an account balance.

-1. Open the [index.html](examples/quickstart/index.html) file in a web browser.
+1. Open the [index.html](/examples/quickstart/index.html) file in a web browser.

 1. Copy and paste the SS58 Address for the `alice` account in the input field, then click **Get Balance**.